akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold’s expression shifted.

 Beatrice turned to face him.
-‘I shall marry when I must.
-But not to a man who sees our people as livestock, as coin to be counted.
+‘I wish I knew what worries me so, for he seems to see our people as livestock, as coin to be counted.
 Surely not for Stanwey, Father.’

 ---